The Expires Headers of a website tell the browser when to load its resource from the server or its cache.

 Google Pagespeed Insight Score:

 As you can see, both of the speed test results.
 Expires headers affect a terrible impact on website performance.
-At present, site performance is one of the most important SEO factors for Google search engine.
+At present, site performance is one of the most important SEO factors for the Google search engine.

 Connect Compute Engine with SSH